Cochinillo asado: Preparation

 Many markets and butcher shops in Spain offer cochinillo asado.
 According to some recipes, the piglet needs to be entirely cleaned, but without removing the kidneys.
 There are many different ways to prepare tostón asado, with the same applying for chopping up the piglet.
-The preparation process includes cutting the piglet's stomach, as well as the backbone's center, followed by cleaning the interior part.The piglet is typically coated in batter, combined with pork fat and a few laurel leaves and twigs, then cooked in an earthenware pot in the oven.
+The preparation process includes cutting the piglet's stomach, as well as the backbone's center, followed by cleaning the interior part.The piglet is typically coated in batter, combined with pork fat and a few bay leaves and twigs, then cooked in an earthenware pot in the oven.
 In other regions, they use white wine during the process to ensure the meat's tenderness.
 Tostón asado is usually served in the same earthenware pot.
 It is also possible to marinate the meat parts for several days and dehydrate them on the day of the roasting process.
 A wood-fired oven is traditionally used to roast piglets.

 Wine is one of the most widely accepted drinks to complement roast suckling pigs, according to gastronomic literature.
 Normally, it is served with special decorations, with an apple on top of the piglet's mouth being one of the most common forms.